mattmcf/HashMap/README.md

 Note - NULL keys cannot be set in HashMap.
 Null strings can be a valid key however. (ie. key == NULL will return FAILURE, but key == "" will try to insert or update the data element.)
 NULL data values are valid data elements to store for a key.

--ARGUMENTS:\n
+ARGUMENTS:

-map - pointer to valid HashMap to add key-value to\n key - string key to add or update value for (cannot be NULL)\n val - data reference to store with key\n
+- map: pointer to valid HashMap to add key-value to\n
+- key: string key to add or update value for (cannot be NULL)\n
+- val: data reference to store with key\n

-- RETURN VALUE:
+RETURN VALUE:

-Returns SUCCESS if key was added/updated
+- Returns SUCCESS if key was added/updated
-Returns FAILURE if error occurs
+- Returns FAILURE if error occurs